WiC64-Team/wic64-library/README.md

 When a deprecated command is requested, a corresponding log message is issued that states the specific reason for the deprecation and possible alternatives.
-In addition, the message is send as the response of the command.
+In addition, the message is send in the response payload of the command.
 This means that older/obsolete programs might happen to display this message on screen, hopefully giving the end user a hint that the program is obsolete.
 This will mainly happen with the original utility programs distributed with the legacy firmware.

 #### Legacy firmware version
 *0x07*